Why Apply for an Electronic Money Institution License in Cyprus

 8. Substance Requirements

-To benefit fully from the favorable tax regime, EMI companies must demonstrate substantial economic presence in Cyprus.
-This includes having physical office space, local employees, and conducting core management activities within the country.
+To benefit fully from Cyprus’s favorable tax regime, EMI companies must demonstrate substantial economic presence in the country.
+This includes having a physical office in Cyprus, local employees, and conducting core management activities in the country.

 9. Anti-Avoidance Measures